carbondmp/DM_Prebid.js/modules/carbonAnalyticsAdapter.md

   options: {
     parentId: '', //Contact Magnite to recieve your unique ID
-    endpoint: '' //Contact magnite to recieve the analytics endpoint value }
+    endpoint: '' //Contact magnite to recieve the analytics endpoint value
+    eventBuffer: 1000 //Minimum interval between analytics events to the server }
 });
 ```